vivianmiranda/cocoa3_testing/README.md

        'conda-forge::matplotlib=3.5.1' \
        'conda-forge::astropy=4.3.1'

-For machine-learning emulator projects, please refer to appendix [Setting-up conda environment for Machine Learning emulators](ml_emulators) for further instructions
+For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](ml_emulators) provides additional commands for installing the necessary packages.

-With this installation method, users must activate the Conda environment whenever working with Cocoa, as shown below
+When adopting this installation method, users must activate the Conda environment whenever working with Cocoa, as shown below.

     $ conda activate cocoa

-When loading conda cocoa environment for the first time, users must also install git-lfs
+Furthermore, users must install GIT-LFS on the first loading of the Conda cocoa environment.

     $(cocoa) $CONDA_PREFIX/bin/git-lfs install

-Users can now proceed to the section [Installation of Cobaya base code](#cobaya_base_code)
+Users can now proceed to the section [Installation of Cobaya base code](#cobaya_base_code).

 ### (expert) Via Cocoa's internal cache <a name="required_packages_cache"></a>